srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ####HOG parameters

 To get to an optimum set of HOG parameters to use for feature extraction, I trained our dataset with various values of the `orient`, `pix_per_call` and `hog_channel` parameters.
-I found the following winning combination of HOG parameters which resulted in a test accuracy of ~99%.
+I found the following winning combination of HOG parameters which resulted in a test accuracy of ~99% (in combination with spatial and color histogram features).

     orient = 10
     pix_per_cell = 8